metadriverse/metadrive/documentation/source/env_config.rst

 Reward Scheme
 ####################
-Coefficient of different kinds of reward to describe the driving goal Find more information by accessing our source code in PGDriveEnv You can adjust our primitive reward function or design your own reward function
+Coefficient of different kinds of reward to describe the driving goal Find more information by accessing our source code in MetaDriveEnv You can adjust our primitive reward function or design your own reward function

 Misc.